davidballezaa/asl/README.md

 '
 ```

-### Notes
+### Deployment notes

-- Roll backend first, then frontends.
-- As of `2026-06-12`, `172.20.70.165` timed out on SSH while `172.20.70.166` and `172.20.70.140` were reachable.
-- If one frontend node is stale or unreachable, temporarily drain it on `salva-lb` (`172.20.70.149`) by editing the `upstream asl_frontends` block in `/etc/nginx/sites-enabled/*`, testing with `sudo nginx -t`, and reloading NGINX.
-- If a host checkout is dirty, inspect `git status` before resetting it.
-The deploy checkouts are expected to track `origin/main`.
+- If a host checkout is dirty, inspect `git status` before resetting.
+Deploy checkouts are expected to track `origin/main`.
+- Roll the backend before frontends so API changes are live before a new static bundle ships.